Governor's Career & Technical Academy Arlington

 Classwork

-We will begin class with a discussion of the following:
+We will then have a discussion of the following:

 First Definitions